5 Best iPad POS Systems for Small Businesses

 - Additional cost for more than one register

-- Accounting and loyalty tools require higher-tier subscription
+- Accounting and loyalty tools require higher-tier subscriptions

-- Pricing is higher than others on this list
+- Pricing is higher than other iPad POS systems

 - Software subscription fee: